mattjj/pyhsmm/README.md

 ## Extending the Code ##
 To add your own observation or duration distributions, implement the interfaces defined in `basic/abstractions.py`.
-Also see the plugins.
 To get a flavor of the style, see [pybasicbayes](https://github.com/mattjj/pybasicbayes).

 ## References ##